 What time do the polls close?

-Times differ by county and Early Voting location.
+Times differ by county, Early Voting location, and date.
 Follow the instructions above to find the specific times for Early Voting locations in your county.

 The poll worker tells me I’m not registered.
 What should I do?